Some attributes only make sense for C++ programs.

 Note that the particular values of priority do not matter; only their

 extern "Java"block.
-Calls to methods declared in this interface will be dispatched using GCJ's interface table mechanism, instead of regular virtual table dispatch.
+Calls to methods declared in this interface are dispatched using GCJ's interface table mechanism, instead of regular virtual table dispatch.